Ethnicity: Approaches to understanding ethnicity

 Ethnicity is an important means by which people may identify with a larger group.
-Many social scientists, such as anthropologists Fredrik Barth and Eric Wolf, do not consider ethnic identity to be universal.
+Many social scientists, such as the anthropologists Fredrik Barth and Eric Wolf, do not consider ethnic identity to be universal.
 They regard ethnicity as a product of specific kinds of inter-group interactions, rather than an essential quality inherent to human groups.
 The process that results in emergence of such identification is called ethnogenesis.
 Members of an ethnic group, on the whole, claim cultural continuities over time, although historians and cultural anthropologists have documented that many of the values, practices, and norms that imply continuity with the past are of relatively recent invention.

 Ethnic groups can form a cultural mosaic in a society.
 That could be in a city like New York City or Trieste, but also the fallen monarchy of the Austro-Hungarian Empire or the United States.
 Current topics are in particular social and cultural differentiation, multilingualism, competing identity offers, multiple cultural identities and the formation of Salad bowl and melting pot.
 Ethnic groups differ from other social groups, such as subcultures, interest groups or social classes, because they emerge and change over historical periods (centuries) in a process known as ethnogenesis, a period of several generations of endogamy resulting in common ancestry (which is then sometimes cast in terms of a mythological narrative of a founding figure); ethnic identity is reinforced by reference to "boundary markers" – characteristics said to be unique to the group which set it apart from other groups.